 For SEC football fans, nothing beats tailgating and watching your team play in your school’s stadium alongside a few thousand alumni and fans.
-But when tickets are scarce or you desire the luxury of instant replay, here are the best places outside of the stadium to watch football in every SEC town.
+But when tickets are scarce, or you desire the luxury of instant replay, here are the best places to watch football in every SEC town.

 The Houndstooth Sports Bar, 1300 University Blvd – The Houndstooth Sports Bar opened its doors in July of 1988.
 Since then they’ve been named the #1 College Sports Bar and the #14 Sports Bar in the Nation by Sports Illustrated and SI On Campus.
-There are over 40 high definition flat screen TVs and a 130″ Projection Screen, located throughout the bar and even in the bathrooms so you won’t miss any action of your favorite game.
-As an added bonus, there’s an outdoor seating on the huge patio with 2 covered areas, more TVs and a spectacular view of Bryant-Denny Stadium located just a few blocks away.
+There are over 40 high definition flat screen TVs and a 130″ Projection Screen, located throughout the bar and even in the bathrooms so that you won’t miss any action of your favorite game.
+As a bonus, there’s a outdoor seating on the vast patio with two covered areas, more TVs and a spectacular view of Bryant-Denny Stadium located just a few blocks away.

 Bob’s Victory Grille, 1800 McFarland Blvd E – Former Miami Dolphin nose tackle Bob Baumhower had a close relationship with former Tide and New York Jets great Joe Namath.
-Both were represented by the same agent which eventually led to a partnership in the restaurant business.
-Baumhower opened Wings and Whiskers in Tuscaloosa which eventually led to Bob’s Victory Grille.
+Both were represented by the same agent who eventually led to a partnership in the restaurant business.
+Baumhower opened Wings and Whiskers in Tuscaloosa which ultimately led to Bob’s Victory Grille.
 Lots of TVs and it has a “family friendly” reputation.
-Please Note: Bob’s also has a location in Auburn so for die-hard Bama fans, that could be an unforgivable sin.
+Please Note: Bob’s also has a location in Auburn so for die-hard Bama fans, which could be an unforgivable sin.

 Sky Bar, 122 W. Magnolia Avenue – Primarily a college bar and noted to be one of the “go to” places to visit on game day in Auburn.
 This large venue is also known for their karaoke and live music.
 Imagine, drunk college girls singing a few keys off to Bon Jovi and Donna Summer.
 Drink prices are more than reasonable so expect a large crowd and expect to have a variety of drinks spilled on you before the evening ends.

-The Georgia Theatre Rooftop, 215 N Lumpkin Street – This place has breathtaking views of downtown Athens a cool roof top bar.
+The Georgia Theatre Rooftop, 215 N Lumpkin Street – This place has breathtaking views of downtown Athens a cool rooftop bar.
 Unlike other downtown venues, it doesn’t have tons of TVs but hey, who needs to watch the game to enjoy game day.
-They are also well-known for serving-up some of Athens’ best up-and-coming musical talents.
+They are also well-known for serving some of Athens’ best up-and-coming musical talents.

 If you’re looking for a traditional sports bar, check out Bar South at 104 E Washington Street.
 No shortage of TVs here, pool tables, darts and lots of beer.